ExpediaGroup/steerage/README.md

 });
 ```

+WARNING: Do not `register` this plugin on a `connection`.
+Always use the root server.

 ### Configuration options

 - `config` - a fully resolved path to a configuration document (relative paths in this document are from the document's location).